 These rules evolved from previous versions of the RoboCup Humanoid League rules.
+The 2006 version of the rules was edited by Sven Behnke, who did a terrific job improving this rule document.
 The 2005 version was edited by Norbert Michael Mayer.
 Other input came from the FIFA laws of the game and the rules of the RoboCup MiddleSize and Four-legged leagues.